Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Harmonic generation

-and for 6-photon processes: \begin{itemize} \item The sheer scattering of background and probe photons contributes to the dc component and the fundamental harmonic. \item Two background and two probe photons merge and produce one photon contributing to the second harmonic and one contributing to the dc component. \item Two background and two probe photons merge and produce two photons contributing to the fundamental harmonic. \item Two background photons and three probe photons merge and produce a photon contributing to the third harmonic ($\omega_r=3\omega_p$). \item The merging of three background and two probe photons produces a photon contributing to the second harmonic. \end{itemize} A visualization of the contributions is provided with Figure \ref{fig:harmonics_log}.
-It can be seen that the asymptotic contribution to the second harmonic is only due to 6-photon processes.
-That is because wave-mixing -- resulting pulses that are combined of photons of both pulses -- is asymptotically not allowed.
-This is due to energy conservation for coaxial pulses, as for a photon resulting of wave-mixing the following holds:
+These simulations are strictly 1D and the use of plane waves leads to strong constraints.
+It can be seen that the asymptotic contribution to the second harmonic is only attributable to six-photon processes.
+That is because wave-mixing -- resulting pulses that are combined of photons of both pulses -- is not allowed asymptotically.
+The reason behind this is energy conservation, since for coaxial pulses and a photon resulting of wave-mixing it is found

-where $n_p$ and $n_b$ are the numbers of the contributing photons and $\hat{k}$ is the normalized propagation direction vector of the probe pulse.
-These states are thus only visible in the overlap configuration.
-The 6-photon process, on the other hand, can produce second harmonics without wave-mixing, see the second point for six-photon processes above.
-For the highest generated harmonic, the short-lived third harmonic, the rule-of-thumb resolution limit for the grid defined in the end of Section \ref{sec:Numerical} is slightly exceeded.
+where $n_p$ and $n_b$ are the numbers of the contributing photons and $\hat{k}$ is the unit propagation direction vector of the probe pulse.
+These states are thus only visible in the overlap position.
+The six-photon process, on the other hand, can produce second harmonics without wave-mixing, see the second point for six-photon processes above.

+As discussed in the context of birefringence in Section \ref{sec:flipping}, the 1D case corresponds to a simplified handling of the experimentally relevant scenario of counter-propagating pulses.

+For the highest generated harmonic, the short-lived third harmonic, the rule-of-thumb resolution limit for the grid defined at the end of Section \ref{sec:Dispersion} is slightly exceeded.
 This comes without noticeable accuracy problems as is shown in the next subsections.